the-guild-org/website/readme.md

 ## Build and Run the Website (Production)

-Run `pnpm build` followed by `pnpm export` to build and export a static version of the website in production mode.
+Run `pnpm build` to build a static version of the website in production mode.

 ## Contributing to Our Blog

 We use [MDX](https://mdxjs.com) (Markdown with JSX) for our blog posts.
 To add a new blog post:

-- Create a new MDX file in `website/pages/blog` directory with the same template as other blog posts
+- Create a new MDX file in `website/content` directory with the same template as other blog posts
 - Update the meta object with all the information regarding the blog post including title, thumbnails, author name, etc.
 - Any assets related to the blog can be placed in `website/public/blog-assets` directory within its